 Where the controversy of the 2000 presidential election had come about as the result of an extremely close race, in 2004 the irregularities were widespread and appeared to follow a clear pattern.
 Why then did the Democrats concede the election early the next morning?
 Why has there been no investigation by any major news organization?
 What does it say about our democracy when the slot machine industry is more strictly regulated than our electronic voting machines?

-Was the 2004 Presidential Election Stolen? analyzes the available data, and attempts to answer the question of whether America's sitting president was inaugurated after winning, or losing the 2004 presidential race.
+In Was the 2004 Presidential Election Stolen?, Steven V. Freeman and Joel Bleifuss analyze the available data, and attempts to answer the question of whether America's sitting president was inaugurated after winning, or losing the 2004 presidential race.